TW: Suicidal Thoughts

 Everything I thought I was going to have in life and everything I knew was no longer in my grasp.
 I had no quality of life.

-So after leaving one more unfruitful doctors appointment, my other half took the reigns and ordered NDT online.
-He’d painstakingly taken hours looking at reputable sites, gathering sources of information and comparing.
-After many evenings of spending them entirely looking through the websites, he ordered the NDT and turned to me, saying “There.
-It’s done.”
+So after leaving one more unfruitful doctors appointment, my partner and I ordered NDT online.
+We had painstakingly taken months looking at reputable sites, gathering sources of information and comparing.
+After many evenings of spending them entirely looking through the websites, we ordered the NDT.

 I filled with anxiety.
 But I also filled up with hope.